Net bundles over posets and K-theory: Introduction

 We prove an analogue of the Thom isomorphism asserting that the first cohomology of the poset with values in a group is isomorphic to the first cohomology of a projective net bundle with values in the same group.

 The first Chern class of a Hilbert net bundle is defined as an element of the net cohomology group $\Hrm^1(\Po,\To)$.
 After this, the Chern K-classes are defined as elements of the reduced K-theory and Chern functions as complex-valued functions on the homotopy classes of paths, allowing one to recover the first Chern class by evaluating a suitable polynomial.
-When $\Po$ is a subbase for the topology of a space $M$, our results describe locally constant vector bundles over $M$, the first Chern class is an element of the singular cohomology $\Hrm^1(M,\To)$ and the Chern functions are defined on the homotopy groupoid of $M$.
+When $\Po$ is a base for the topology of a space $M$, our results describe locally constant vector bundles over $M$, the first Chern class is an element of the singular cohomology $\Hrm^1(M,\To)$ and the Chern functions are defined on the homotopy groupoid of $M$.

-The ideas in the present paper can be applied to the theory of secondary classes.
-Our results imply that when the poset $\Po$ is a subbase for the topology of a manifold, each finite-dimensional Banach net bundle over $\Po$ has well-defined secondary Chern classes (for example, see \cite[\S 4.19]{Kar2},\cite[\S 1(g)]{BL95}).
-It would be of interest to find a description of such classes in terms of the properties of $\Po$ such as its net cohomology.
+Our results imply that when the poset $\Po$ is a base for the topology of a manifold, each finite-dimensional Banach net bundle over $\Po$ has well-defined secondary characteristic classes (see \cite{CS85}, \cite[\S 4.19]{Kar2},\cite[\S 1(g)]{BL95}).
+It would be interesting to find a description of such classes in terms of the properties of $\Po$ such as its net cohomology.

+Finally, we would like to mention that our approach to the homotopy group may be regarded as a particular case of the fundamental work of Quillen on higher algebraic K-theory (\cite{Qui}), focused on generic categories instead of posets.
+Neverthless our approach has the advantage of being expressed in a language derived from algebraic quantum field theory, which motivated our work.

 An appendix is devoted to describing the simplicial sets associated with a poset, explaining the related notion of homotopy and proving that the homotopy group of a product of symmetric simplicial sets is equal to the product of the homotopy groups.